sclavijosuero/pw-api-plugin/README.md

 ## API REFERENCE

-### Playwright Native API
+### **`pwApi`*

+Class providing methods to make HTTP requests using Playwright native API and log the request and response data on the Playwright UI.

 #### ✔️ `pwApi.fetch({ request[, page] }, urlOrRequest[, options])`

-Fetches data from the API and logs the request and response data on the Playwright UI.
+Class function that makes a Playwright FETCH REQUEST to the specified URL and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)